lawmurray/mendingwall/docs/tidy-menus.md

 !!! info
     This section is for users who want to know exactly what Mending Wall is doing to their system.

-When *Manage Menus* is enabled, Mending Wall starts a background process named `mendingwall-menus` that will also restart every time you log in.
+When *Tidy Menus* is enabled, Mending Wall starts a background process named `mendingwall-menus` that will also restart every time you log in.
 This process applies the menu rules, and reapplies them when new applications are installed.

 Specifically, it acts as follows: